Driving in Snow and Ice

 - Leave room for plows.
 If you are following a plow, grater, or other removal truck, be sure to leave plenty of room.
 These trucks will be spraying salt or throwing snow, so you’ll want to steer clear.

-Try to make your car visible.
-Turn on your flashers, or attach a bright colored cloth to your antenna so other drivers can see you.
+- Try to make your car visible.
+Turn on your emergency flashers, or attach a bright colored cloth to your antenna so other drivers can see you.

-Avoid exertion.
+- Avoid exertion.
 Don’t attempt to push your car out of a snow bank or do anything too physical.
 You don 't want to hurt yourself or make yourself too cold or tired.

-Stay inside your car.
-If possible, stay inside where you will be protected from the elements and other vehicles.
+- Stay inside your car.
+If possible, stay inside where you're protected from the elements and other vehicles.

 - If you get out, keep the doors unlocked.
 You don’t want to get locked out in the snow.

-Whether you are off to see family for winter break or traveling across the country for a move, we here at U-Pack hope you stay safe on the roads.
+Whether you're off to see family or traveling across the country for a move, stay safe on the road.
 If you have any other tips for traveling in the snow and ice, leave us a comment.
-We would love to hear your tips!